vikumsw/vikumsw.github.io/music/index.md

 Having learnt violin since childhood, I have a great passion towards music.
 I play South Indian classical music (Carnatic,  more [here](https://en.wikipedia.org/wiki/Carnatic_music)) along with fusion music.
-I performed in more than a hundred conerts at various places like Birmingham (U.K.), Beijing, Pittsburgh, New Delhi, Bengaluru, Pune, etc., both individually and as a part of an orchestra.
+I performed in more than a hundred concerts at various places like Birmingham (U.K.), Beijing, Pittsburgh, New Delhi, Bengaluru, Pune, etc., both individually and as a part of an orchestra.

 <div style="margin-bottom:80px"></div>